Repetition and recurrence times: Dual statements and summable mixing rates

-The goal of this paper is to analyze this case of a stretched exponential growth, rectifying and beautifying our earlier theoretical accounts and cumbersome statements \citep{Debowski15f,Debowski18b,Debowski21}.
-We will do it by using the repetition time $R^{(2)}_k$ rather than the maximal repetition length $L^{(2)}_n$.
-The new results are simple and general but they have escaped our awareness for quite a long time.
-The reason was that we got stuck to bounding $L^{(2)}_n$ rather than $R^{(2)}_k$, gradually losing hope in an elegant solution.
+The goal of this paper is to approach theoretical bounds for repetition and recurrence times by strengthening and beautifying our earlier theoretical accounts and cumbersome statements \cite{Debowski15f,Debowski18b,Debowski21}.
+We will do it by using the minimal times $R^{(\gamma)}_k$ rather than the maximal lengths $L^{(\gamma)}_n$.
+A few explanations regarding our framework are in place.